 Behind the Lens With Photographer Nils Schlebusch

 INSIDE+OUT is Upstate NY with renowned travel, lifestyle and portrait photographer, Nils Schlebusch.
-Fueling his passion for travel and adventure, he chose a career that would transport him to the luxuries, landscapes and natural wonders of the world–from Mauritius, Chile and Dubai, to every European country.
+Fueling his passion for travel and adventure, Nils chose a career that would transport him to the luxuries, landscapes and natural wonders of the world –from Mauritius, Chile, Dubai – and to every European country.
 Today he calls Woodstock NY home.

 Read our exclusive interview with Nils Schlebusch for a peek into his life, his business, and his love for the Hudson Valley.